hyphmongo/batchcamp/README.md

 ## Features
 - Multi-select using Shift+Click
-- Automatic download management with customizable concurrency
+- Automatic download management

 ## Setup

-*Chrome Web Store is pending, for now you will have to install manually*
+*Chrome Web Store submission is pending.
+For now you will have to install manually*

 Download the zip from the [releases page](https://github.com/hyphmongo/batchcamp/releases/tag/v1.0.0)